mhn17/sensornode/README.txt

 Description
 -----------
 SensorNode is one component of a project to build a sensor network.
 It aims at connecting multiple sensors to a sensor node, and multiple sensor nodes to a server from where the data can be accessed via a web application and/or a mobile application.
 In this case, sensor can be seen as a broad term.
 It can be any device that delivers data which can be stored.

 The application has two main components: the sensor management and the sensor data management.
-The sensor management instantiates and controls the connected sensors.
+The sensor management initiates and controls the connected sensors.
 The sensor itself reads data from the hardware device regularly in a specified capture interval and puts it into a data queue.
 The sensor data management is responsible for storing data to and retrieving it from a database, in this case a MongoDB.
 The data is taken from the data queue to be stored in the database.

 Dependencies